NSavatier/Projet-Long-ENSEEIHT-3SN-OpenSand/README.md

 This is normal, and was done for testing and demonstration purposes.

-If this behavior is an issue for you, you can revert it by reverting the commit TODO_COMMIT_NUMBER which added this logging behavior.
+If this behavior is an issue for you, you can revert it by reverting the commit [8b4d9bbd7e4c494562b3701e73ac212b755c9c94](https://github.com/NSavatier/Projet-Long-ENSEEIHT-3SN-OpenSand/commit/8b4d9bbd7e4c494562b3701e73ac212b755c9c94) which added this logging behavior.